lucaong/jquery-machine/README.md

     },
     exits: {
       // Here you define the possible exits from stateOne
-      click: "stateTwo" // When in stateOne and event 'click' is triggered, state transitions to stateTwo }
+      click: "stateTwo", // When in stateOne and event 'click' is triggered, state transitions to stateTwo
+      dblclick: "stateThree" // When in stateOne and event 'dblclick' is triggered, state transitions to stateThree }
   },
   stateTwo: {